Udon Thani’s Hidden Treasure – Ban Dung

-I always thought the word Ban in Thai translated to English as village.
-I must be wrong because Ban Dung is a fair sized town in Udon Thani Province.
-If it isn’t, then it’s the bloody biggest hamlet I’ve ever seen and it’s frightening to think how many village idiots it might be home to.
-No, Ban Dung is definitely a town and for me it’s Udon Thani’s hidden treasure.
-Have you ever heard of Ban Dung, I didn’t think you would have.
+I always thought the word Ban in Thai translated into English as ‘a village’.
+I must be wrong because Ban Dung is a fair-sized town in Udon Thani Province.
+If it isn’t, then it’s the largest hamlet I’ve ever seen.
+Ban Dung is a charming rural town, and for me, it’s Udon Thani’s hidden treasure – I rate it highly.
+Have you ever heard of Ban Dung?
+I didn’t think you would have.

-According to Wikipedia (I can hear you screaming already) in 2005 Amphoe Ban Dung had a population of 121,303 and is divided into 13 sub districts of which the town of Ban Dung is one.
-Sticky Wiki quotes the sub district municipality of Ban Dung as having 13,137 residents.
-That’s one bloody big village.
+According to Wikipedia in 2005 Amphoe Ban Dung had a population of 121,303 and is divided into 13 sub-districts of which the town of Ban Dung is one.
+Sticky Wiki quotes the sub-district municipality of Ban Dung as having 13,137 residents.

 The town and surrounding area is home to quite a few expats, and the district has a large salt farm (produce, photo right) and many rubber plantations.
-Ban Dung is an expanding town and my guess is Sticky Wiki’s populace figures are in need of an update.
+Ban Dung is an expanding town, and my guess is Sticky Wiki’s populace figures need an update.

-Ban Dung is about 32 kilometres east from me and Wonderful Wi’s village home and is a place we visit fairly often but not as much as I’d like to.
-Wi loves to go there when she wants a massage and I’m all for a visit because the town is home to a small collection of decent beer bars.
+Ban Dung is about 32 kilometres east from me and Wonderful Wi’s village home and is a place we visit quite often.
+Although, not as much as I’d like to.
+Wi loves to go there for a traditional Thai massage, and I’m all for a visit because the town is home to a small collection of decent beer bars.

-Outside of Udon Thani city good bars are hard to find in this rural Northeastern Province and Ban Dung has four or five western style ones.
+Outside of Udon Thani city good bars are hard to find.
+Ban Dung has four or five western-style ones.
 They also have traffic police who could scare the pants off a Mogadishu warlord.
-The three policemen were actually quite friendly and happily posed for my photo.
+Joking aside, the three policemen were quite friendly and happily posed for my photo.

 I think there’s a certain excitement about exploring a town which is relatively new to you.
-First you’ve got to fix yourself a landmark to return to, then you can head off on a route which your smell reads as curious.
+First, you’ve got to fix yourself a landmark to return to, and then you can head off on any route you wish.

-The area around Ban Dung has a couple of attractions which are worth considering a visit to.
-Both of the two sites listed below have free entry and are in my opinion excellent places offering interest and enjoyment in an agricultural province in need of a major cash injection to improve tourism and local facilities.
+The area around Ban Dung has a couple of attractions which are worth a visit.
+Both sites listed below have free entry.
+In my opinion, they are excellent places offering a lot of interest and enjoyment.
+Two worthwhile places to visit in an agricultural province in need of a significant cash injection to improve tourism and local facilities.

-- Head out of Ban Dung onto Highway 2096 and another hidden treasure lies just 20 kilometres outside of the town.
-Ban Chang Noy Resort has very good swimming facilities and the food served there is excellent and portions are more than generous.
-This is a fabulous little resort in a rural area and a great place to take the kids for a swim.
+- Head out of Ban Dung onto Highway 2096, and another hidden treasure lies just 20 kilometres outside of the town.
+Ban Chang Noy Resort has excellent swimming facilities, and the food served there tasty, and portions are more than generous.
+A fabulous little resort in a rural area and a great place to take the kids for a swim.

-My own two treasures are back in Ban Dung itself and they are on opposite ends of the town.
-While Wilai has her aches and pains from hours of gardening duty and devotion massaged away, I rather selfishly relax with a couple of beers in one or two of Ban Dung’s bars.
+My own two treasures are back in Ban Dung itself, and they are on opposite ends of the town.
+While Wilai has her aches and pains from hours of gardening duty and devotion massaged away, I somewhat selfishly relax with a couple of beers in one or two of Ban Dung’s bars.

-Eddie’s Sport Bar (photo above) is run by an expat Mancunian and is probably Ban Dung’s oldest western bar, formerly it was Tam’s Bar.
-Eddie is a jovial character who sings out loud during mid sentence and has been known to torture tunes at local karaoke haunts.
-The bar is popular, well stocked and serves both Thai and western food.
-Add Eddie’s chirpy, humorous banter into the mix and it’s easy to see why Eddie’s Sport Bar is a sanctuary for many of Ban Dung’s expats.
+Eddie’s Sports Bar (photo above) is run by an expat Mancunian and is probably Ban Dung’s oldest western bar; formerly it was Tam’s Bar.
+Eddie is a jovial character who sings out loud during mid-sentence and has tortured tunes at local karaoke haunts.
+The bar is popular, well-stocked and serves both Thai and western food.
+Add Eddie’s chirpy, humorous banter into the mix, and it’s easy to see why Eddie’s Sports Bar is a sanctuary for many of Ban Dung’s expats.

 My other favourite drinking hole in Ban Dung is Gary’s Bar (photo below) run by London born British expat Gary.
 The bar is well furnished and like Eddie’s bar also has a pool table.
-Gary is a very friendly and chatty host and his bar also has a Thai and western menu.
-Pictured right is the very beautiful but only mid teen member of Gary’s wife’s family who was serving behind the bar on my last jaunt there.
+Gary is an amiable and chatty host, and his bar has a Thai and western menu.
+Pictured right is the lovely but an only mid-teen member of Gary’s family who was serving behind the bar on my last tour there.

-However on my last visit to Ban Dung Gary was looking to sell the bar and move onto bigger and better things.
+However, on my last visit to Ban Dung, Gary was looking to sell the bar and move onto bigger and better things.
 Amazingly the bar rental is only 36,500 baht a year (£2 a day) but buying the fixtures and fittings would cost a much more considerable amount.
-I for one hope Gary is still playing host on my next visit to Ban Dung and if he and his young barmaid are still there in five years time I’m sure the place will be even more popular.
-A very pleasant man and a strikingly good looking young lass, that’s a winning combination for a very successful bar.
+I for one hope Gary is still playing host on my next visit to Ban Dung, and if he and his young barmaid are still there in five years, I’m sure the place will be even more popular.
+A charming man and a strikingly good-looking young lass.
+A winning combination for a very successful bar.